Respective case

 Another possible use is to translate expressions with the preposition “about.”
 For example, in translating “He told me about the invasion,” the Quenya word for “invasion” might appear in the respective/s-case.
 The seeming absence of any other case being used to translate this preposition lends support to this conjecture.
 Ales Bican has written an article exploring these and other possible functions for Tolkien's respective/s-case.

+An example of inflection of the word cirya (ship) including the respective is present: